ryanmio/PumpkinPal/page-migration-guide.md

 router.push('/dashboard');
 ```

+## Handling URL Parameters

+When migrating routes that include dynamic URL parameters, it's important to decode these parameters if they might include encoded characters.
+In Next.js, you can use `useParams` from `next/navigation` to access the parameters, and then decode them using `decodeURIComponent`.

+For example, to handle a route like `/pumpkin-details/:id` where `id` might include spaces or other characters that are encoded in URLs:

 ## Conclusion

 Migrating from CRA to Next.js involves adapting to Next.js's routing and data fetching paradigms.
 By making these changes, we leverage Next.js's powerful features like server-side rendering, static generation, and built-in optimization for performance and SEO.